How to Use Custom AutoFilter in Excel & Google Sheets

 Custom Filters in Google Sheets

-In Google Sheets, you can use the standard filter options to filter data, and also create a formula for filtering data.
-Like Excel, Google Sheets has more options to filter by text:
+Google Sheets has the standard filter options, and it also lets you create a formula for filtering data.
+Like Excel, Google Sheets has options when you filter by text:

 - text does not contain,